 Sports Psychology Coaches have endless opportunities to work with athletes ranging from beginning to professional and all points in between.
 Some Sports Psychology Coaches build businesses working with youth athletes.
 Others specialize in sports such as triathlon.
 Still other Sports Psychology Coaches work with teams in the college and pro ranks.
 There are no limits to what is possible for your career!

-When you become a Certified Sports Psychology Coach, you will have two objectives in mind…
+When you become a Certified Sports Psychology Coach, you will have two primary objectives in mind…

 These objectives are to understand how psychological factors affect an individual’s physical performance, and to understand how participation in sport and fitness affects a person’s psychological development, health and well-being.
 Sport psychology coaches deals with increasing performance by managing emotions and minimizing the psychological effects of injury and poor performance.